typestack/class-validator/README.md

 ## Validating nested objects

-If your object contains nested objects and you want validator to perform their validation too, then you need to use `@ValidateNested()` decorator:
+If your object contains nested objects and you want the validator to perform their validation too, then you need to use the `@ValidateNested()` decorator:

 ```typescript
 import {ValidateNested} from "class-validator";